 This major is conducted entirely online and all instruction is in English.
 No courses are offered in a traditional classroom format on the RIT campus and therefore the major does not meet the typical visa and course registration requirements for international students studying in the United States.

 International students outside the United States:

 - As per RIT policy D2, ‘The U.S. Government expects international students to prove competency in the English language prior to their acceptance to an American college or university.
 In keeping with this expectation, students whose native language is not English and who’s secondary or higher education was completed in a non-native English speaking country must take a test of English language proficiency.
 Students must achieve the following minimum scores prior to consideration for admission: 570 paper-based or 88 internet-based on the Test of English as a Foreign Language (TOEFL), or 6.5 on the International English Language Testing System (IELTS) or 62 on the Pearson Test of English-Academic.’

 - Note that TOEFL, IELTS, or Pearson provide an overall score.
 The academic department will review individual scores received in the test sections to determine if your language skills in each area are strong enough for admission.

-Entering students are required to have earned an associate degree in a technical field.
+Entering students are required to have earned an associate degree in technology, public services, medical or other similar associates degree (such as criminal justice, police, or fire science).
 Transfer credit in general education, math, lab science(s), and technical studies from the associate degree is evaluated on a course-by-course basis.
-It is anticipated that most students will enter with approximately third-year status depending on grades and courses taken in their associate degree.
+It is anticipated that most students will enter with third-year status depending on grades and courses taken in their associate degree.
 Once transfer credit has been applied, remaining course work is completed online via RIT.
 A bachelor of science degree requires 120 semester hours.
-In the applied technical leadership program, for example, a student who transfers with 60 semester hours from their associate degree would need to complete 60 semester credit hours at RIT to earn their degree.
+In the applied technical leadership major, for example, a student who transfers with 60 semester hours from their associate degree would need to complete 60 semester credit hours at RIT to earn their degree.